 Not bad for a weed, right?
 So if you're looking to add more nutrition to your diet, don't overlook this nutrient-packed edible weed!

-- A word of caution, the Purslane will release a pinkish liquid into the dip, the longer it sits.
-Although this will not change the flavor of the dip, it will affect the appearance.
-For this reason, I don't recommend preparing Purslane Dip ahead of time.
+- Purslane releases a pinkish liquid into the dip, the longer it sits.
+Although this will not change the flavor of the purslane dip, it will affect its appearance.
+For this reason, I don't recommend preparing purslane dip ahead of time.

-Although Purslane recipes can be found on the internet, there was a time (and not too long ago) that most people didn't know you could eat Purslane, let alone know how to prepare it.
+Although purslane recipes can be found on the internet, there was a time (and not too long ago) when most people didn't know you could eat purslane, let alone know how to prepare it.
+However, Assyrians, Mexicans, and other ethnicities have been enjoying purslane recipes for many years!
+Here are a few of my favorite purslane recipes.

 📖 Recipe